RachelMHoffman/Personal-Website-Modern-Version/README.md

-# Personal-Website-Modern-Version
+# Project Objective

-This is a personally coded website I made in 2022 to demonstrate my proficiency in HTML/CSS.
+This is a personally coded website I made in 2022 to demonstrate my proficiency in HTML/CSS for prospective employers/recruiters.

+# Project Screenshots and Design Explanations

 # Asset Credits